Home | Send Feedback | Share on Bluesky |

 main.js

 The event handler receives a progress and chunk argument.
-Before ky starts the download it calls your event handler with progress.percent === 0 and progress.transferredBytes === 0.
+Before Ky starts the download, it calls your event handler with progress.percent === 0 and progress.transferredBytes === 0.
 In this very first call, the chunk parameter is an empty Uint8Array.
-In subsequent calls chunk holds an Uint8Array with the transferred bytes since the last onDownloadProgress call, not the full download.
+In subsequent calls, chunk holds a Uint8Array with the transferred bytes since the last onDownloadProgress call, not the full download.

-The progress object contains the following elements: percent, transferredBytes and totalBytes.
+The progress object contains the following elements: percent, transferredBytes, and totalBytes.
 If the server does not send a proper Content-Length header, it's not possible for ky to figure out the total length; in that case, totalBytes will be 0.

 Error Handling